Malawi Hospitals Needs Initiative

 Based on current data on world Covid tracking, the mortality rate from Cholera in Malawi may surpass the lives lost from the Covid pandemic.
 The external shocks from the weather patterns, the Covid pandemic, and now Cholera places the country at risk for reversing gains it has achieved in reducing infant mortality and HIV/ Aids.

-We encourage individuals, corporations, and groups to sponsor the cost of shipping a container.
+Every dollar donated will make a big difference therefore we encourage individuals, corporations, and groups to sponsor the cost of shipping a container.

 We thank you for your generous donation.
 There is strength in numbers, and together we can save lives.